quicwg/base-drafts/draft-ietf-quic-transport.md

 #### Receiving ACK Frames with ECN Counts {#ecn-ack}

-Erroneous application of CE-marks by the network can result in degraded connection performance.
+Erroneous application of ECN-CE markings by the network can result in degraded connection performance.
 An endpoint that receives an ACK frame with ECN counts therefore validates the counts before using them.
 It performs this validation by comparing newly received counts against those from the last successfully